-The programme concludes with a final meeting (presumably mid December 2020).
+The programme concludes with a final meeting.
 The participants are asked to deliver a three-page report of their experiences.
 It should also include all contributions produced during their stay.
 After the exchange, we encourage the participants to stay in touch with each other through the IJP alumni network through which they will have the chance to meet many of IJP's former scholars in Germany and more than 40 other countries.

 Each fellow will receive a stipend of 3.800 Euro to help cover travel costs, accommodation and personal expenses during his or her stay.
 The participant must cover any additional costs.

-The application is open to any journalist from the above mentioned countries, working for any print, radio, online or TV media (employed or freelancer).
-Fluency in German or one of the other countries' official languages is not expected, though helpful for successful application.
+The application is open to any journalist, blogger and Documentary filmmaker from the above mentioned countries.
+Journalist should be working for any print, radio, online or TV media (employed or freelancer).
+Fluency in German or one of the other countries' official languages is not expected.
 At least workable knowledge of English is essential.

 Applications should include:

-• letter of recommendation by an editor or supervisor, supporting the application
+• letter of motivation and a letter of recommendation by an editor or supervisor, supporting the application

 Please send your digital application in one pdf document to email@example.com